 Roadside Assistance: Turo's insurance plans include roadside assistance.
 If you have a breakdown or other issue, they'll connect you with a dispatcher.
 The services provided, however, must be paid out-of-pocket unless the problem is due to improper maintenance, in which case the car owner pays.
 If you have roadside assistance through AAA or your credit card, you can also use that.

 Long-Term Discounts: Some owners provide a discounted monthly rate, typically ranging between 10 and 35 percent off the regular rate.
 Turo has a search tool for long-term rentals, we found that this tool does not produce results different from the standard search tool.

 If you're using Turo for a long-term rental, be sure to check with the owner about any persistent issues and how you will deal with any necessary maintenance.
 Who pays for oil changes and tire rotations?
-You pays for larger jobs?
+Who pays for larger repair jobs?
 Set up a recurring call to keep communication going throughout the rental period.